Vukung/Resume-Builder-Webapp/README.md

 **Resume Rocket** is a full-stack MERN-style web app that empowers users to **create, edit, manage, and preview** resumes in real time.
 It features a sleek, responsive UI, robust backend, and end-to-end deployment on **Render**, with **PostgreSQL via Supabase**.

-> 🔐 Fully authenticated, beautifully styled, and database-driven.
+> 🔐 Beautifully styled and database-driven.
 Let’s rocket your resume into orbit.

 ---